 For processing, farmers need proper guidance and financial support and here Agriculture Officer can help them.
 An Agriculture Officer can provide both technical knowledge and financial support to the farmers, so that the farmers can increase their income by many folds.

 Ans: I spend my free time at my own farms in my village.
-I also love to listen music and go to the music concerts whenever get a chance.
+I also love to listen to music and go to music concerts whenever I get a chance.
 Watching television (English TV series) is also my hobby.

 Ans: I relayed on just one book, but I ensured that I read it completely.
-I also referred NABARD & RBI Websites and went through current affairs related to Agriculture and Banking Sector.
+I also referred NABARD & RBI Websites and went through current affairs related to Agriculture and Banking sectors.

 Ans: I would like to refer ‘A Competitive Book of Agriculture’ by Nem Raj Sunda.
 For the Agriculture Field Officer Exam, NABARD, RBI, ICAR websites play important roles.